 The book title is referring to the inscription of the Imperial passport of Kublai Khan

 “I am the emissary of the Khan.
 If you defy me, you die.”- 1240 A.D.

-Tom Topol is a recognized expert and author on passports and their history in the security printing industry and has studied the topic for more than 17 years.
-Tom is a member of the Ephemera Society of America and the United Kingdom. new book old passports
+Tom Topol is a well-recognized expert and author on passports and their history in the security printing industry and has studied the topic for more than 17 years.
+Tom is a member of the Ephemera Society of America. new book old passports

-INTERPOL – U.S. Dept of State – Federal German Crime Police – BORDERPOL – Regula Forensics – secunet Security Networks AG are already reading my book.
-Follow these leaders NOW and order YOUR copy!
+Interpol – U.S. Dept of State – Federal German Crime Police – German Federal Foreign Office – Borderpol – Regula Forensics – secunet Security Networks AG are already reading my book.